skirienkopanea/lu2/README.md

 npm start
 ```

 You can now access the game at http://localhost:3000/ in the browser.
 Open another browser window on your local machine to access the game as another player.
-From another machine in your network the game should be accessible by using the host local ip address.
+Other machines in your network may acces by using the host local ip address.

 Game screenshot:
 ![Board game screenshot](screenshot.png)